atalayio/Practice-Api-Call-React-Native/README.md

 - Reusable card design.
 - Cards should have checkboxes.
 - When the button is clicked, display an alert box with the selected checkboxes.
+Note: Design has not been a major focus in this project.

 ## Troubleshooting